Psychological Sciences, Bachelor of Science

-- Demonstrate the ability to use scientific reasoning to interpret psychological phenomena, as well as the ability to design and conduct and/or be an effective consumer of basic psychological research.
+- Demonstrate the ability to use scientific reasoning to interpret psychological phenomena, and be an effective consumer of basic psychological research.

 - Develop ethically and socially responsible behaviors for professional and personal settings in an increasingly diverse landscape.

-- Demonstrate competence in writing and in oral and interpersonal communication skills.
+- Demonstrate competence in writing and oral communication skills.

-- Demonstrate student readiness for post-baccalaureate employment, graduate school, or professional school.
+- Demonstrate readiness for post-baccalaureate employment, graduate school, or professional school.

-- Environmental Sustainability: Understand and apply psychological principles to environmental sustainability issues.
+- Demonstrate knowledge, understanding and application of psychological principles to environmental sustainability issues.

 Details Accordion Closed

-Take the following 38 units with a Grade of "C" or better in each course:
+Take the following 37 units, with a Grade of "C" or better in each course:

-- Four or more upper-division PSY courses (12 units).
-These could include up to 6 units of applied and internship classes (e.g., 408, legislative internship, etc.), but cannot include classes used to fulfill certificate requirements.
+- Select four upper-division PSY courses (12 units) These could include up to 6 units of applied and internship courses (e.g., <Course Error>, PSY 485, PSY 486C )

-- In addition, at least 15 of the 38 units required for this major must be from courses offered by Northern Arizona University.
-These 15 units may not include individualized courses.
+- In addition, at least 15 of the 37 units required for this major must be from courses offered by Northern Arizona University.

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.